How to Establish Boundaries (and What to Do When They’re Not Respected)

 Involve the authorities

 Robin Arnett is a Licensed Clinical Social Worker in Oregon and Colorado.
 She specializes in integrating EMDR with Internal Family Systems therapy, and offers individual online therapy for clients in Oregon and Colorado, as well as intensive individual retreats in Bend, Oregon for clients coming from around the country.
 She works specifically with female-identified clients that consider themselves to be highly sensitive persons.
-Her course on boundary setting helps HSP women to step into their power and take control of their lives.
+Her course on how to set boundaries helps HSP women to step into their power and take control of their lives.